wirechunk/extension-toolkit/typescript/README.md

 # The TypeScript Toolkit for Wirechunk Extensions

-An extension may implement server-side logic and provide custom React components.
+A Wirechunk extension may implement server-side logic and provide custom React components.

 This library provides support for server-side extensions.